-auditing procedures to ensure an adequate measure of revenues and expenditures; and
+Financial auditing procedures to ensure an adequate measure of revenues and expenditures; and

 Financial and accounting program procedures compliant with applicable laws and regulations.

-Detailed information regarding the Enrollee’s long-term cumulative budget(s) for the local resources dedicated to the sanitary sewer system and the local sewer system program must include, at minimum, the identification of budget sources for the following elements:

-A budget that accounts for, at minimum, a 20-year timeframe;

-Forecasted costs adequate for the operation, maintenance, repair and rehabilitation of its sanitary sewer system, and sewer system management program.

-Comparison of forecasted/projected costs with available funding sources;

-Identification of financial strategy for sustained funding of system management and improvement to sustain service and performance;

-Local rate structure;

-Accounting mechanisms and procedures that are generally accepted accounting practice;

-Auditing procedures to ensure an adequate measure of revenues and expenditures; and

-Financial and accounting program procedures compliant with applicable laws and regulations.

 LEGAL AUTHORITY

-The Sewer System Management Plan must include copies or an electronic link to updated sewer system use ordinances, service agreements and/or other legally binding procedures, that the Enrollee possesses the necessary legal authority to:
+The SSMP should include copies or an electronic link to updated sewer system use ordinances, service agreements and/or other legally binding procedures that the Enrollee possesses the necessary legal authority to:

-Prevent illicit discharges into its sewer system from inflow and infiltration; unauthorized stormwater; chemical dumping; unauthorized debris; roots; fats, oils, and grease; and trash including rags, wipes, and other non-flushable paper products.
+Prevent illicit discharges into its sewer system from inflow and infiltration; unauthorized stormwater; chemical dumping; unauthorized debris; cut roots; and trash.

-Collaborate with storm sewer agency to maintain coordinated emergency spill responses and prevent unintentional cross connections of sanitary sewer infrastructure to storm sewer infrastructure;

 Require that sewer system components and connections be properly designed and constructed;

-Access storm sewer systems owned and operated by a different entity during spill

-events;

 Ensure authority and access for maintenance, inspection, and/or repairs for portions of the service lateral owned or maintained by the Enrollee;

-Limit the discharge of fats, oils, and grease and other debris that may cause blockages;
+Limit the discharge of fats, oils, and grease, rags, and other debris that may cause blockages;

-Enforce any violation of its sewer ordinances, service agreements, or other legally binding procedures;
+Enforce any violation of its sewer ordinances, service agreements, or other legally binding procedures; and

-Define ownership and maintenance responsibilities between the Enrollee and private entities for sewer laterals, including main line connections and any other upstream assets;

-Review and update customer sewer rate adequacy, as often as necessary, to ensure proactive and proper operation, maintenance, and management of all parts of the sewer system, to prevent spills to the maximum extent feasible; and

-Obtain easement accessibility agreements for locations requiring operations and maintenance.
+Obtain easement accessibility agreements for locations requiring operations and maintenance, if applicable.

 SEWER SYSTEM SERVICE AREA INFORMATION

-The Sewer System Management Plan must delineate updated sewer system service area boundaries, and contain general information and description of, at minimum, the following items:
+The SSMP must delineate the Enrollee’s current sewer system service area boundaries, and should contain general information and description of, at minimum, the following items:

 Description of Service Area Utilities

-The Sewer System Management Plan must include a narrative description of the owners/operators of public utilities within and immediately adjacent to the sewer system service boundary, including:
+The SSMP must include a description of the following:

 Enrollee’s sanitary sewer system, including:

-Range of size and approximate length of gravity line segments;
+Approximate length of gravity line segments;

-Range of size and approximate length of force mains;
+Approximate length of force mains;

 Number of pumping facilities;

-Number of privately owned laterals served by the system; and
+Estimated number of privately owned laterals served by the system; and

-Other sanitary sewer system components that are critical to system operations and management.
+Other critical sanitary sewer system components.

-Number of connections to adjacent publicly owned or privately-owned sewer systems;
+Names of public agencies operating publicly owned sewer systems connected to the Enrollee’s sewer system;

-Municipal separate storm sewer systems and/or drainage conveyance system;
+Name of the municipal separate storm sewer system or drainage conveyance system agency operating within the Enrollee’s sewer system service boundary; and

+A narrative description of drinking municipal water intake facilities, aquifers, and supply wells located within the Enrollee’s sewer system service boundary.

-Stormwater drainage areas and corresponding receiving waters;
+The SSMP may include a narrative description and/or maps of stormwater drainage areas and corresponding receiving waters.

-Drinking water intake facilities and supply wells; and

-Drinking water and irrigation water supply aquifers:

-Approximate average depth to groundwater aquifer.

-Highest anticipated groundwater elevation, if known.

 Sewer Service Area Inter-Agency Coordination and Collaboration